The Bogota Open tennis tournament is played on outdoor red clay courts at the Country Club de Bogota in Colombia.

 Streaming Options

-You will be able to stream matches live from the 2023 tournament in Bogota on Challenger TV.
+You were able to stream matches live from the 2023 tournament in Bogota on Challenger TV.

 Past Winners, Runners Up, and Results